📋 What you'll discover

 Is it hard to drive an RV for the first time?

 Driving an RV is easier than most people expect.
 Start with a Class C motorhome (24-28 feet) which drives similar to a large truck.
-Take wide turns, use your mirrors constantly, and drive slower than normal.
-Most first timers feel comfortable within the first hour.

 What size RV should a beginner rent?

 For first time renters, a 24-28 foot Class C motorhome is often the best starting point.
 It is large enough to be comfortable but small enough to maneuver easily.
-Avoid Class A motorhomes (bus-style) for your first rental as they require more driving skill.

 What mistakes do first time RV renters make?

 Common mistakes include: not practicing driving before hitting the highway, forgetting to retract the awning before driving, overpacking, not checking bridge heights, forgetting to disconnect hookups before driving, and underestimating fuel consumption.
-A thorough walkthrough with the owner prevents most issues.

 Do I need any special skills to rent an RV?

-No special skills required.
-You need a valid driver's license (standard license works for most RVs under 26,000 lbs).
 Basic skills include: using side mirrors, judging vehicle length for turns, and connecting to campground hookups (owners will teach you).

 Your First RV Adventure Awaits

-Browse RV Rentals
+See RV Rentals Near You

 Continue Learning